dotnet/xharness/README.md

 The workarounds we talk about are for example some TCP connections between the app and XHarness so that we can stream back the test results.

 For these reasons, the `test` command won't just work with any app.
-For those scenarios, use the `run` commands.
+For those scenarios, use the `apple run` commands.

 ### iOS/tvOS device runs are timing out